 Jamboree Heights OSHC will provide the necessary food handling equipment and/or utensils (e.g. gloves), including cutting boards which will be washed between each change in the type of food such as but not limited to, spreads, cold meat, cheese and fruit to prevent cross contamination.

-Educators will ensure their hair is tied back and does not fall into the food.
+Educators will ensure their hair is tied back and does not fall into the food

 All food preparation surfaces and utensils will be kept clean and, in particular, will be thoroughly clean before use.
 Food preparation equipment and surfaces will be cleaned and sanitised in accordance with Jamboree Heights OSHC Cleaning and Sanitising Policy (see Policy 5.5).